-I went into watching this film expecting a cheesy monster film, what I got was a body horror film akin to the likes of Human Centipede.
+I went into watching this expecting a cheesy monster film, what I got was a body horror film akin to the likes of Human Centipede.

-A popular podcaster by the name of Wallace Bryton travels to Canada to get content for his show.
+In Tusk, a popular podcaster by the name of Wallace Bryton travels to Canada to get content for his show.
 The content in question is an interview with an individual named the Kill Bill kid who severs his leg with a katana.
 Upon arriving in Canada, Wallace discovers that the Kill Bill kid actually committed suicide.
 Upset that he traveled to Canada for nothing, Wallace becomes desperate to find somebody to interview and finds himself at the mansion of one Howard Howe, a retired and adventured sailor.
-Howard shares a number of stories with Wallace, most notably the story of a walrus Howard named Mr. Tusk.
+Howard shares a number of stories with Wallace, most notably the story of a walrus that Howard named Mr. Tusk.
 Eventually, Wallace passes out after drinking a cup of drugged tea.
 What ensues is the slow, painful reforming of Wallace's body into that of a walrus.

 Tusk has a number of fantastic elements from all spectrums of the horror genre and blends it all together to form a truly one-of-a-kind, horrifying tale of body horror.

-Howard Howe is one of the most terrifying mad-scientist-esque characters in recent memory and the various, often times disturbing, stories make him one of the most developed horror movie villains I have ever seen.
+Howard Howe is one of the most terrifying mad-scientist-esque characters in recent memory and the various, oftentimes disturbing, stories make him one of the most developed horror movie villains I have ever seen.

 All in all, the story is extremely disturbing and fantastic.